flucoma/flucoma-docs/doc/BufNNDSVD.rst

 :description: Find Initial Bases and Activations for BufNMF
 :discussion:

-    BufNNDSVD uses Nonnegative Double Singular Value Decomposition which can help decide how to initialise BufNMF, by suggesting how many components to request (and what bases to seed) in order to account for a certain percentage of the variance in a buffer.
+    BufNNDSVD uses Nonnegative Double Singular Value Decomposition which can help decide how to initialise BufNMF, by suggesting how many components to request (and what bases and activations to seed) in order to account for a certain percentage of the variance in a buffer.
+In general, using this process to seed a BufNMF decomposition should substantially increase the speed with which BufNMF converges and avoid especially poor local minima.

     See http://nimfa.biolab.si/nimfa.methods.seeding.nndsvd.html and https://www.sciencedirect.com/science/article/abs/pii/S0031320307004359 for more info.

 :control source:

-   The index of the buffer to analyse and suggest a number of components for.
+   The buffer to analyse and suggest a number of components for.

 :control bases:

-   The index of the buffer where the bases will be written to.
-These will be the bases and are suggested seed for a BufNMF processes.
-The number of bases (i.e., channels) in this buffer when the process is complete is the number of components needed to cover the percentage of variance in the buffer.
+   The buffer where the bases will be written to.
+These are suggested seed for a BufNMF process.
+The number of bases (i.e., channels) in this buffer when the process is complete is the number of components needed to cover the requested percentage of variance in the buffer.

 :control activations:

-   Must be set as an empty buffer (of any size), however no information is returned in this buffer.
+   The buffer where the activations will be written to.
+These are suggested seed for a BufNMF process.
+The number of bases (i.e., channels) in this buffer when the process is complete is the number of components needed to cover the requested percentage of variance in the buffer.

 :control minComponents: